aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 ```

-## Modeling Dispersion
+## Modelling Dispersion

 There are two cases worth considering
 1. without accounting for plume rise
 1. with plume rise

-The first case would be very conservative and the stack plume would immediately point directly down-wind, at the stack height, this is far more likely to impact the work platform and any workers on the ground, though it is also quite unrealistic.
+The first case would be very conservative and the stack plume would immediately point directly downwind, at the stack height, this is far more likely to impact the work platform and any workers on the ground, though it is also quite unrealistic.

-*Note* the following contour plots max out at the time-weighted-average concentration, shown in mg/m^3
+*Note* the following contour plots max out at the time weighted average concentration, shown in mg/m^3

 ![svg](/images/gaussian_dispersion_example_files/output_41_0.svg)